 Despite its depth it has great clarity and a brilliant green color.
 Both are caldera lakes, and due to the volcanic activity in the area don’t miss out on a dip in the local onsens!

 Getting to the best canoeing spots and organizing all your gear can be a bit tricky, especially if you don’t speak Japanese.
-Often the easiest way to include an activity like canoeing in your Hokkaido trip is to join an organized tour, like our Japan Far East 7 Day Hiking tour, which includes canoeing in Kushiro Shitsugen National Park.
+Often the easiest way to include an activity like canoeing in your Hokkaido trip is to join an organized tour, like our Japan’s Far East 8 Day Wildlife & Adventure Tour, which includes canoeing in Akan–Mashu National Park.